Areeb2016/DigitalBites/README.md

 For Mac: "https://docs.viromedia.com/docs/quick-start"
 For Windows: "https://docs.viromedia.com/docs/quick-start-windows"

-Open Terminal and go to root of your project and enter following commands:
+Open Terminal and go to root directory of the project and enter following commands:
 1. npm i
 2. react-native run android